Aug. 14, 2025

 The three most common fabrics are cotton, polyester, and acrylic wool, each offering distinct advantages and drawbacks.
 This blog post will explore their properties and highlight the key differences between these materials.

-Cotton caps' main advantage is its pleasant wearing comfort.
+Cotton caps' main advantage is their pleasant wearing comfort.
 Many cap wearers prefer cotton because the fabric feels good and is comfortable to wear.
 Cotton has good hygroscopicity, which means it absorbs a lot of moisture (sweat).
 Under normal circumstances, the cotton also absorbs moisture from the surrounding air, so the moisture content of a cotton cap is around 8-10%.
 A well-chosen fabric ensures the cap fits snugly against the scalp, providing a soft and comfortable feel without being too stiff.

 Cotton, as a natural and renewable resource, is especially valued for its sustainability, making it an important choice for eco-conscious consumers.